nasa/terra-ui-components/docs/pages/components/icon.md

 layout: component
 ---

-EDUX Components come bundled with two sets of icons: `system` and `default`. `system` icons are pulled from the [Horizon Design System](https://website.nasa.gov/hds/foundations/iconography/) (HDS), and `default` icons consist of over 500 icons courtesy of the [Heroicons](https://heroicons.com/) project.
-If you prefer, you can register [custom icon libraries](#icon-libraries) as well.
+EDUX Components come bundled with two sets of icons: `default` and `heroicons`. `default` icons are pulled from the [Horizon Design System](https://website.nasa.gov/hds/foundations/iconography/) (HDS), and `heroicons` icons consist of over 500 icons courtesy of the [Heroicons](https://heroicons.com/) project.
+If you prefer, you can register [custom icon libraries](#custom-icon-libraries) as well.

 :::tip
 Depending on how you're loading EDUX Components, you may need to copy icon assets and/or [set the base path](/getting-started/installation/#setting-the-base-path) so EDUX knows where to load them from.
 Otherwise, icons may not appear and you'll see <code>404 Not Found</code> errors in the dev console.